Always Be Professional When Meeting with DHS

 We also know that just because the social worker says that they’re not thinking of removal, they don’t think you did anything wrong, don’t assume that means you’re off the hook or that the allegation can’t be substantiated.
 Ultimately, that social worker is part of a broader team that makes decisions about your case, so it’s not just their call.

 If you have questions about that or if you have to deal with DHS, you need a good lawyer.
-If you have questions about any of that, if you ever need a Tulsa child support attorney or a Men’s Child Custody Lawyer in Tulsa Ok, you can find one at Dads.Law.
+If you have questions about any of that, if you ever need an Oklahoma child support lawyer or a Men’s Child Custody Lawyer in Tulsa, you can find one at Dads.Law.